RobertSDM/cener/README.md

 ## About the API's

 The response come in the json format, with the content being: {Message: string, Content: object | null}

+There are five routes:

+-   GET -- /get/links
+-   GET -- /get/links/:id
+-   GET -- /r/:id &emsp; &emsp;&emsp;// This route is the redirect route, the "r" is from "redirect" is writen like that for short even more the link
+-   POST -- /create
+-   DELETE -- /delete/:id

+---

 ### To be added